masesgroup/KEFCore/src/Documentation/articles/intro.md

-# Welcome to KafkaBridge
+# Welcome to EntityFramework4Kafka

-Access natively Apache Kafka classes from any .NET application using [JCOBridge](https://www.jcobridge.com) engine.
+EntityFramework4Kafka is the EntityFrameworkCore provider for Apache Kafka.
+Based on [KafkaBridge](https://github.com/masesgroup/KafkaBridge) it allows to use Apache Kafka as a distributed database.

 This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.